jygastaud/ubuntu-installer/README.md

 * Add the following tools ?
  * Sublime text
- * PHPStorm
  * IntelliJ
-* Add tags for all roles and tools
+* Complete tags for all roles and tools
 * Update README to allow partial installation based on tags